Investigamer/mtg-art-downloader/README.md

 - You can rename the download folders
 - You can choose whether to download all available arts or only one art
 - You can choose whether to ignore fullarts (supported only when download all is enabled)
+- You can choose whether to download scryfall arts as a fallback